iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : A function that reverses the content of an array of integers.
     * Expected Results : Where n is the number of elements of the array.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : Quote by J.D.
+Salinger — "I'm a kind of paranoiac in reverse.
+I suspect people of plotting to make me happy."*
  <br><br>

 * **5. Always look up**